Family Services Association of Boyle County

-Service 1 Direct Financial Assistance: Payments are made on behalf of the client "directly" to the vendors for basic goods and services such as rent, utilities, food, medication, or other proven necessities.
+Service 1 Direct Client Assistance: Payments are made on behalf of the client “directly” to the vendors for basic goods and services such as rent, utilities, food, medication, or other proven necessities.

-Service 2 Resource and Referral Program: Resource lists are made available to clients, providing them with information about social services that are offered on a local, state, and federal level.
+Service 2 Resource and Referral Program: Written “resources” are made available to clients that provide information about social services that are offered on a local, state, and federal level.
 We produce informative pamphlets, flyers, and maintain a bulletin board about other resources and make them easily accessible.
-Some of those social services require written "referrals" from a help agency.
-We frequently provide those referrals, and we also serve as a screening agency for some local churches.
+Some of those social services require written “referrals” from a help agency.
+WE also serve as a screening agency for some local churches.

 The organization currently known as Family Services Association of Boyle County, Inc. began under the name “Community Work Board” on June 1, 1916.
 It was sponsored by representatives of local churches, civic organizations, Centre Colleges and “interested lay people” of Danville.
 The CWB consisted of thirty members, many of whom had experience in social work programs in other communities.
 The goals of the CWB were:

 1. The establishment of a central agency through which relief given by public officials, private organizations, and individuals may be coordinated and made more efficient.

 2. The substation of friendly service and continuous care for impulsive almsgiving followed by neglect.

 3. The encouragement of thrift, self-dependence, and industry, especially in the coming generation.